stormasm/nunotes/nana/tauridev.md

 search for pub fn run
 and check out the method pub fn build

-search for default() in app.rs for more details... see on_event_loop_event()
+search for default() in app.rs for more details
+see on_event_loop_event()